Wind farm: Wind conditions

 The faster the average wind speed, the more electricity the wind turbine will generate, so faster winds are generally economically better for wind farm developments.
 The balancing factor is that strong gusts and high turbulence require stronger more expensive turbines, otherwise there is a risk of damage.
 The average power in the wind is not proportional to the average wind speed.
 For this reason, the ideal wind conditions would be strong but consistent winds with low turbulence coming from a single direction.

 Mountain passes are ideal locations for wind farms under these conditions.
-Mountain passes channel wind, blocked by mountains, through a tunnel like pass towards areas of lower pressure and flatter land.
-Passes used for wind farms like the San Gorgonio Pass and Altamont Pass are known for their abundant wind resource capacity and capability for large-scale wind farms.
+Mountain passes channel wind, blocked by mountains, through a tunnel-like pass toward areas of lower pressure and flatter land.
+Passes used for wind farms such as the San Gorgonio Pass and Altamont Pass are known for their abundant wind resource capacity and capability for large-scale wind farms.
 These types of passes were the first places in the 1980s to have heavily invested large-scale wind farms after approval for wind energy development by the U.S. Bureau of Land Management.
 From these wind farms, developers learned much about turbulence and crowding effects of large-scale wind projects, which were previously unresearched, in the U.S. due to the lack of operational wind farms large enough to conduct these types of studies.

 Usually sites are screened on the basis of a wind atlas, and validated with on-site wind measurements via long term or permanent meteorological-tower data using anemometers and wind vanes.
 Meteorological wind data alone is usually not sufficient for accurate siting of a large wind power project.
 Collection of site specific data for wind speed and direction is crucial to determining site potential in order to finance the project.
 Local winds are often monitored for a year or more, detailed wind maps are constructed, along with rigorous grid capability studies conducted, before any wind generators are installed.

 The wind blows faster at higher altitudes because of the reduced influence of drag.
 The increase in velocity with altitude is most dramatic near the surface and is affected by topography, surface roughness, and upwind obstacles such as trees or buildings.
 At altitudes of thousands of feet/hundreds of metres above sea level, the power in the wind decreases proportional to the decrease in air density.